Tactical Paramedic Certification (TP-C) Exam FAQs

 A: A nationally recognized credentialing examination will help to establish a single standard for all tactical paramedics in the U.S. Military and law enforcement communities.

-A: The exam is based on the 17 critical domains of the National TEMS Initiative and Council (NTIC).
-The following textbooks are recommended:
+A: The TP-C exam is based on the 17 critical domains of the National TEMS Initiative and Council (NTIC).
+Reference materials for the TP-C examination can be found on the web site at https://www.ibscertifications.org/exam/exam-preparation

 Q: Is there a specific course I should take before challenging the exam?